tarynelise/nextJS-portfolio/posts/moving-my-site-from-gatsby-to-nextjs.md

 ### GraphQL

-GatsbyJS uses graphQL a lot.
-They recommend using graphQL to generate responsive images.
-I have nothing against graphQL and I hope to one day have a chance to learn it well... but if you're not familiar with it this can be a hurdle to getting started.
+GatsbyJS uses [GraphQL](https://graphql.org/) a lot.
+They even recommend using GraphQL to generate responsive images.
+I have nothing against GraphQL and I hope to one day have a chance to learn it well... but if you're not familiar with it this can be a hurdle to getting started.

-I can't tell you how many times I've read the documentation to use graphQL for images in Gatsby.
+I can't tell you how many times I've read the documentation to use GraphQL for images in Gatsby.
 Have I ever been successful?
-Sadly, no. This isn't on Gatsby, this is on me and my struggle to understand graphQL.
+Sadly, no. This isn't on Gatsby, this is on me and my struggle to understand it.

 On the other hand, as long as you know JavaScript and React you shouldn't have any problems with Next.JS... but you also don't get the benefit of those responsive images.
 In my case, I don't have tonnes of images on my site and the ones I do have aren't huge so I don't see this as too big a concern for me.